Wan Air

-Wan Air is a French airline based at Faa'a, Tahiti, French Polynesia, France.
+Wan Air is a French airline based at Faʻaʻā, Tahiti, French Polynesia, France.
 It now operates privately for the pearl industry and has ceased public transport operations.

 History

 The airline was established and started operations in 1987.
 It operated mainly passenger charter services, but also operated some scheduled services to nearby islands - Bora Bora, Huahine and Raiatea, as well as to outer islands including the Marquesas Islands, Austral Islands and Tuamotus.
 On 28 November 2004, Wan Air stopped public transport operations and now operates privately for the pearl industry.

 Fleet

 As of August 2006 the Wan Air fleet includes: